NguyenIconAI/logspullerservice/README.md

 - Retrieve a list of log files from a specified directory.
 - Read the last N lines from a specific log file with optional filtering.
 - Swagger documentation for API endpoints.
+- Middleware to check for an authorization key.

 ## Installation